 “Content is king.”
 This is the buzz phrase we’ve all heard for years.
-Content creation for blogs, newsletters and social media has become essential for business success – helping professionals illustrate knowledge, competency, and thought leadership.
+Content creation for blogs, newsletters, and social media has become essential for business success – helping professionals illustrate knowledge, competency, and thought leadership.
 The questions facing many companies include what to write about and where to find the time.
-The content team at Pinstripe Marketing has learned that there are a few shortcuts to content creation that will improve search engine optimization and show clients and prospects that you are keeping up-to-date with the latest in your industry.
-This abbreviated version of content creation is “content curation.”
+The content team at Pinstripe Marketing has developed a way to streamline content creation that will improve search engine optimization, and show clients and prospects that you are keeping up-to-date with the latest in your industry.
+This abbreviated version of content creation is called “content curation.”

 Creating original content can take several hours and a lot of research, in addition to good writing skills.
 This is one of the primary challenges of content creation – not everyone is blessed with excellent writing skills and hours to write, but we are all expected to generate content to feed to our audience.